ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 ### REACTIVE STREAMS
 - really a standard for async stream processing, also supports non-blocking backpressure
 - akka streams, spring framework v5, play framework, kafka, cassandra, elasticsearch all use it
+### WIREMOCK
+- testing library that lets you spawn live http server with test responses on endpoints

 ## HISTORY
 - java5(1.5), sept2004 - generics, annotations, enumerations(`enum`),